#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 But sadly, a connection was not made.
 It was, however, agreed that the result should be scrubbed from the records, and so it has been.

-There's no denying it.
-Ellis is on a poor run of form.
+But there's no denying it.
+Ellis is on a poor run at form.

 His connection rate stands at 44%.
 He's missed three connections in a row.